techidaily/site-win11/source/_posts/simple-steps-to-acquire-and-implement-microsoft-stores-application-bundles.md

  Microsoft offers an official App Installer to sideload Windows 10 apps.
 However, this app installer also works on Windows 11\.
 If you encounter an error when sideloading apps using the convention double-click method, the App Installer will do the trick.

- Make sure to[create a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before installing App Installer.
+ Make sure to [create a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before installing App Installer.
 Once installed, you may not be able to uninstall the app.
 And it can also fiddle with Windows PowerShell’s ability to sideload apps.

 To install App Installer: